RomainCoulon/BIPM.RI-II--K1_database/README.md

 ### Key comparison data

 Each time a report is published, an entry is created such as "Key comparison BIPM.RI(II)-K1.Xx-ZZZ(YYYY)", where Xx-ZZZ is the radionuclide (eg. Am-241) and YYYY is the year of publication.
 The key comparison value (KCRV) is expressed as a string with the value followed by the standard uncertainty in brackets, then a space and finally the unit (e.g. "5980.8(64) kBq").
 Values of the degrees of equivalence (DoE) are in number.
 The quantity $D_i$ is the value of the DoE and $U_i$ is the extended uncertainty ($k$=2).
 Please note that while the KCRV is reported for each reporting year, the degrees of equivalence are only available for publications after 2019.

+#### Representation of the tree structure of the "Key comparison data" entry
 * Key comparison BIPM.RI(II)-K1.Ag-110m(YYYY)
   - Name of the comparison
   - Year of publication